kyleavb/project2/README.md

 /posts | POST | create | will create the post if user has deck with over 30 cards /posts | PUT |update | will update post information with up/down votes /posts | DELETE | remove | This route will delete the specific post

+## General User Flow
+1. Create Account
+2. Login
+3. Search API for cards
+4. Create deck
+5. Save Cards to Deck
+6. post deck
+7. engage in thoughtful and polite discourse via the internet on the pros and cons of their selected cards.
+While maintaining a level of civility and gratitude to their fellow humans.

+## Development
+I had a good time creating this webapp.
+While I wanted to include so much more, I was unable to get the finishing polish on I wanted.